influxdata/telegraf/docs/PARSING_DATA.md

   look at the other two options.
 * `json_v2`: The v2 parser was created out of the need to parse JSON objects.
 It can take on more advanced cases, at the cost of additional configuration.
-* `xpath`: The xpath parser is the most capable of the three options.
+* `xpath_json`: The xpath parser is the most capable of the three options.
 While the xpath name may imply XML data, it can parse a variety of data types using XPath expressions.

 ## Tags and fields